hm-y/surveybobby/README.md

 | petergriffin@gmail.com | pumpkin | yes |
 | cbing@gmail.com | friends| no |
 | bobd@gmail.com | password | no |

-## :globe_with_meridians: Teamwork

-Team members and their contributions are listed below.

-#### N01375163: Hilmi Yildirim

-- Implemented SignIn, SignUp (CRUD for `users`) and TakeSurvey pages
-- Deployed the website to the server and connected the database
-- Hashed passwords, Wrote readMe, ...

-#### N01401486: Michael Pavlovic

-- Implemented the home and the manageHome pages (CRUD for `faq`, `explanations`)
-- Developed CRUD for `questions` and the update functionality for `surveys`
-- Coded the sessions, the header for the logged in users, ...

-#### N01363730: Mounica Sykam

-- Implemented CRUD for `categories`
-- Coded adding `surveys` and `questions`
-- Coded for listing the surveys
-- Created Survey statistics page
-- Developed the main header, contributed to the Survey class, ...

-#### N00224782: Vitaliy Bulyma

-- Implemented the user and admin dashboards
-- Developed the User class and contributed to `users` CRUD
-- Coded the footer, tested the website, ...